-Held on the Friday and Saturday of Father’s Day weekend at the Dean E. Smith Center, on the campus of the University of North Carolina at Chapel Hill, the Eric Montross Father’s Day Basketball Camp provides a unique opportunity for dads and their children to share quality time together while working as a team.
+Held on Father’s Day weekend at the Dean E. Smith Center, on the campus of the University of North Carolina at Chapel Hill, the Eric Montross Father’s Day Basketball Camp provides a unique opportunity for dads and their children to share quality time together while working as a team.
 Fathers learn how to better coach their children while they both practice, play and compete in contests.
 Children interact with their fathers to develop basketball skills and build character that will make them winners for life.
 This special weekend incorporates all of this, while teaching the importance of helping others.
 100% of the proceeds from camp benefit North Carolina Children’s Hospital.

 Who does this benefit?

 All funds generated through camp benefit N.C.
 Children’s Hospital.
 As the state’s hospital, N.C.
 Children’s is responsible for the health and well-being of North Carolina’s 2.1 million children from all 100 counties.